mnadeem/enterprise-event-bus/README.md

 # enterprise-event-bus
 Enterprise Event Bus using Fuse Service Works

+# Why Jboss Fuse Service Works
+* Exposing Any end point (SOAP, REST, JMS AMQP etc) is just a matter of few clicks
+* Monitoring and Governance support
+* Built in support to integrate with BPMN, Drools and Camel.
+* Can be deployed to OSGI as well as server
+* JEE support

 # Pre requisites
 Camel http module is not configured by default in jboss-eap, follow the steps to configure on
 * copy module.xml to modules\system\layers\soa\org\apache\camel\http\main